-The strategy of Uniti Towers is to acquire and construct tower and tower-related real estate in the United States and Latin America.
-We are focused on markets with strong macroeconomic fundamentals, politically stable environments and strong underlying communications growth trends.
-Specifically, our focus is on markets where numerous investment grade carriers operate and there is strong communications infrastructure potential due to underpenetrated 5G, 4G or even 3G technology.
-Uniti Towers also provides build-to-suit opportunities using customized master lease agreements designed for long-term carrier partnerships.
-We believe that our strategy of focusing on fiber and towers in the United States and Latin America through Uniti Fiber and Uniti Towers is highly synergistic and will drive incremental growth opportunities.
+Uniti Towers' primary business is constructing and leasing space on communications towers to wireless service providers and other tenants in a number of other industries.
+Uniti Towers' leadership has substantial experience in the telecommunications industry and has been overseeing construction and operation of thousands of wireless towers both domestically and abroad for decades.
+Uniti Towers provides build-to-suit opportunities using customized master lease agreements designed for long-term carrier partnerships.
+We believe that our strategy of focusing on fiber and towers through Uniti Fiber and Uniti Towers is highly synergistic and will drive incremental growth opportunities.